Pascal (programming language): Object Pascal

 During work on the Lisa, Larry Tesler began corresponding with Wirth on the idea of adding object-oriented extensions to the language, to make Pascal a multi-paradigm programming language.
 This led initially to Clascal, introduced in 1983.
 As the Lisa program faded and was replaced by the Macintosh, a further version was created and named Object Pascal.
 This was introduced on the Mac in 1985 as part of the MacApp application framework, and became Apple's main development language into the early 1990s.

 The Object Pascal extensions were added to Turbo Pascal with the release of version 5.5 in 1989.
 Over the years, Object Pascal became the basis of the Delphi system for Microsoft Windows, which is still used for developing Windows applications, and can cross-compile code to other systems.
-Free Pascal is an open source, cross-platform alternative with its own graphical IDE called Lazarus.
+Free Pascal is an open source, cross-platform alternative with its own graphical integrated development environment (IDE) named Lazarus.